This domain makes up 24% of the exam and includes the following 4 objectives:

 • Designing database architectures

-• Determining an appropriate database engine (for example, MySQL compared with PostgreSQL)
+• Determining an appropriate database engine (for example, MySQL compared with

 • Determining an appropriate database type (for example, Amazon Aurora, Amazon DynamoDB)

-Task Statement 4: Determine high-performing and/or scalable network architectures.
+• Integrating caching to meet business Task Statement 4: Determine high-performing and/or scalable network architectures.

 Knowledge of: